ardatan/graphql-tools/docs/source/schema-delegation.md

 #### context: { [key: string]: any }

-GraphQL context that is going to be passed to subschema execution or subscription call.
+GraphQL context that is going to be passed to the subschema execution or subsciption call.

 #### info: GraphQLResolveInfo